Nevermore: Solo work and The Year of the Voyager (2006–2008)

-The Obsidian Conspiracy and future (2010)
+The Obsidian Conspiracy (2009–2010)

 In an interview with Komodo Rock published in July, Jeff Loomis said that "I actually have six or seven songs already for the new Nevermore record.
 I'm about half way there, and we're going to be going into the studio probably some time in the early fall."
 Nevermore were one of the first bands to be confirmed for Wacken Open Air 2009, where they performed alongside many bands including Motörhead, DragonForce, and HammerFall.
 Nevermore entered the studio in August with producer and Soilwork guitarist Peter Wichers to record their long-awaited 7th album The Obsidian Conspiracy.
-The recording was completed in October 2009 and was released June 8, 2010, in America, and May 31, 2010, in the EU On June 1, 2010, Nevermore announced a North American Tour in Fall with openers Warbringer, Hatesphere, and Blackguard.
+The recording was completed in October 2009 and was released June 8, 2010, in America, and May 31, 2010, in the EU On June 1, 2010, Nevermore announced a North American tour in the fall with openers Warbringer, Hatesphere, and Blackguard.

-Hiatus, possible reunion and deaths (2011–2018)
+Hiatus and deaths (2011–2018)

 On April 11, 2011, Nevermore canceled their scheduled North American tour with Symphony X. Later on April 21, 2011, longtime and founding members Jeff Loomis and Van Williams announced their departure from Nevermore, citing personal and musical differences.
 In addition, on May 3, 2011, it was announced that Nevermore had canceled their entire Australian tour.
 However, in July 2011, Warrel Dane announced that Nevermore had not broken up, and his main focus was on Sanctuary.
 Dane also mentioned that it would be difficult to continue Nevermore without Jeff Loomis.
 Both Loomis and Dane talked about the possibility of a reunion, the latter citing that the band split amicably.
 Dane went on to say in a later interview, that while he wanted to do another Nevermore record, he would not do it without Loomis.

-On December 13, 2017, Dane died of a heart attack in São Paulo, Brazil, at the age of 56, putting an end to any possibilities of a Nevermore reunion.
+On December 13, 2017, Dane died of a heart attack in São Paulo, Brazil, at the age of 56.
 Former guitarist Tim Calvert died on April 30, 2018, of complications from amyotrophic lateral sclerosis.
 He was 52.

+Reunion (2024–present)

+On December 27, 2024, a teaser was posted on guitarist Jeff Loomis' social media indicating the reunion of the band in 2025, with drummer Van Williams included on the teaser.
+While no official lineup has been announced, bassist Jim Sheppard's wife Priscila claimed he "has never been contacted about Van's plans with Jeff using the Nevermore name" and called it "completely disrespectful of them to use the name" without her husband.
+Four days later, Loomis and Williams confirmed that Nevermore was officially reuniting and planning to launch a "world search" for replacements of Dane and Sheppard, the latter of whom was revealed to be retired.

+On August 2, 2025, Nevermore announced their first show in fifteen years, performing as part of the 35th edition of Wacken Open Air in the summer of 2026.
+Six days later, they were announced as one of the bands taking part in the 2026 edition of Bloodstock Open Air.